-2015 saw the reins of ownership change once again as Vivian sold the restaurant to her General Manager of 5 years, Michael Krueger and his wife Jessica.
-Though they have put their own touch on parts of Crunchy’s here and there, the Krueger’s have been committed to keeping the spirit of Crunchy’s as has always been intended – a gathering place for sports fans, friends, neighbors, students and locals of all ages.
+2015 saw the reins of ownership change once again as Vivian sold the restaurant to her General Manager of 5 years, Michael Krueger, wife Jessica and business partner John Mosholder.
+Though they have put their own touch on parts of Crunchy’s here and there, the Krueger’s are committed to keeping the spirit of Crunchy’s as has always been intended – a gathering place for sports fans, friends, neighbors, students and locals of all ages.
 On occasion you might have seen the basketball, football and hockey coaches pass through the doors, and even the Stanley Cup and NCAA Hockey trophy at East Lansing’s Original Craft Beer Bar.